pascaldekloe/colfer/README.md

 	the working directory.
 	A package can have multiple schema files.

+OPTIONS
   -b directory
     	Use a specific destination base directory. (default ".")
-  -f	Normalizes the format of the schemas on the fly.
+  -f	Normalizes schemas on the fly.
   -l expression
-    	Sets the list limit expression. (default "64 * 1024")
+    	Sets the default upper limit for the number of elements in a list.
+The expression is applied to the target language under the name ColferListMax. (default "64 * 1024")
   -p prefix
     	Adds a package prefix.
 Use slash as a separator when nesting.
   -s expression
-    	Sets the size limit expression. (default "16 * 1024 * 1024")
+    	Sets the default upper limit for serial byte sizes.
+The expression is applied to the target language under the name ColferSizeMax. (default "16 * 1024 * 1024")
-  -v	Enables verbose reporting to the standard output.
+  -v	Enables verbose reporting to the standard error.

 EXIT STATUS
 	The command exits 0 on succes, 1 on compilation failure and 2 when invoked without arguments.

 EXAMPLES
-	Compile ./src/main/colfer/*.colf into ./target/ as Java:
+	Compile ./api/*.colf into ./src/ as Java:

-		colf -p com/example -b target java src/main/colfer
+		colf -p com/example -b src java api

 BUGS
 	Report bugs at https://github.com/pascaldekloe/colfer/issues